MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

 ms.reviewer: v-brycho
 ---

-# Open a guide in Dynamics 365 Guides by scanning a QR code (for operators)
+# Open a guide in Dynamics 365 Guides by scanning a QR code

 You can open a guide in Microsoft Dynamics 365 Guides by scanning a QR code that includes an embedded link to a guide.
 This can be a printed QR code or a digital QR code included in a digital document.